mannyjl625/code-foo-2013/SanFran-Gamers/README.md

 Bay area represents the general population well in terms of sex and age.
 Theres is, however, a significant gap in wealth between the two groups.
-As of 1999, the average household incomce for the Bay Area was $75,000 vs $53,000 for the general US population.
-Being that videogames are considered a normal good, that is that an increase in income leads to an increase in demand for that product, we can assume the demand for games in the Bay Area to be higher then average, and as a result, more the the average amount of gamers.
+As of 1999, the average household incomce for the Bay Area was $75,000 vs. $53,000 for the general US population.
+Being that videogames are considered a normal good, that is that an increase in income leads to an increase in demand for that product, we can assume the demand for games in the Bay Area to be higher than average, and as a result, more than the average amount of gamers.